w1nst0nc/BashSciptingProject/README.md

 Added the for statement after the backup function runs.
 The for statement executes the backup function for each user directory supplied as an argument.

+Code Review (Jered Contreras)

+Positive of the code
+- in the code I found it to be very well organized and structured.
+Doing so, it was easy for me to find any coding blocks I may have needed to review for project 3.
+An improvement I would suggest to have implemented is to add a "While" loop.
+Also, if there was a "While" I could not find one initiated so then I would suggest an easier way to make it identifiable for future reference.
+The code was indented properly, it was also very detailed in the README making it clear the author knew what he was doing the entire time.